mcwalrus/go-sentinel/README.md

 [![GoDoc](https://godoc.org/github.com/mcwalrus/go-sentinel?status.svg)](https://godoc.org/github.com/mcwalrus/go-sentinel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Sentinel provides retry handling and observability monitoring for Go applications.
 It wraps functions or task execution with Prometheus metrics, observing for successes, errors caught, panic occurrences, retries, and timeouts - making critical routines more resilient, observable and robust.
+A core principle of design is that **panics should be treated as errors in production systems**.
 Use the library as a drop-in solution for new projects or existing applications.

 ## Features